hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 **Definition 4.
 (Concatenation)**

 The concatenation of two layouts $L_1$ and $L_2$ -- denoted by $(L_1, L_2)$ is
-the layout $L$L whose singlevariate function is:
+the layout $L$ whose singlevariate function is:

 $$
 L(x)